 Enrollment within 6 years

-The portion of graduates that earned a college award within 6 years of completing high school is: 57% for dual credit graduates compared to 31% for non-dual credit graduates.
+The portion of graduates that earned a college award within 6 years of completing high school is 56% for dual credit graduates compared to 30% for non-dual credit graduates.

 Key Findings

-Students’ college enrollment and completion data comes from the National Student Clearninghouse (NSC).
-NSC data covers nearly 3,600 postsecondary institutions that collectively enroll 97% of all students in public and private higher education/postsecondary institutions nationwide.
+Students’ college enrollment and completion data comes from the National Student Clearinghouse (NSC).
+NSC data covers over 3,600 postsecondary institutions that collectively enroll 97% of all students in public and private higher education/postsecondary institutions nationwide

-Note: Due to the different student matching process that DXP uses, dual credit participant numbers in this dual credit data story may not completely align to individual UH or HIDOE reports.
+Note: Due to the different student matching process that DXP uses, dual credit participant numbers in this dual credit data story may not completely align to individual UH or Hawaiʻi Department of Education reports.

 The creation of this data story was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant 84.372A (Statewide Longitudinal Data Systems) to the Hawai‘i State Department of Education.
 The opinions expressed are those of Hawai‘i P-20 Partnerships for Education and do not represent views of the Institute or the U.S. Department of Education.